Backplane: Backplanes in storage

-Servers commonly have a backplane to attach hot swappable hard drives; backplane pins pass directly into hard drive sockets without cables.
+Servers commonly have a backplane to attach hot swappable hard disk drives and solid state drives; backplane pins pass directly into hard drive sockets without cables.
 They may have single connector to connect one disk array controller or multiple connectors that can be connected to one or more controllers in arbitrary way.
 Backplanes are commonly found in disk enclosures, disk arrays, and servers.

 Backplanes for SAS and SATA HDDs most commonly use the SGPIO protocol as means of communication between the host adapter and the backplane.
 Alternatively SCSI Enclosure Services can be used.
 With Parallel SCSI subsystems, SAF-TE is used.

 Platforms

 PICMG

-A single-board computer meeting the PICMG 1.3 specification and compatible with a PICMG 1.3 backplane is referred to as a System Host Board.
+A single-board computer meeting the PICMG 1.3 specification and compatible with a PICMG 1.3 backplane is referred to as a system host board.

-In the Intel Single-Board Computer world, PICMG provides standards for the backplane interface:

-PICMG 1.0, 1.1 and 1.2 provide ISA and PCI support, with 1.2 adding PCIX support.
+In the Intel single-board computer ecosystem, PICMG provides standards for the backplane interface: PICMG 1.0, 1.1 and 1.2 provide ISA and PCI support, with 1.2 adding PCIX support.
 PICMG 1.3 provides PCI-Express support.